+Africa in Words is a blog providing a platform for voices whose focus is on cultural production and Africa.
 Our name is intended to recognise that there are as many Africas and ways of talking about it as there are words to do it with.
 It reflects our shared understanding of the diverse networks across the continent that generate thought and action, that provoke people to produce, to curate, and to write, and that cross political, generic, and disciplinary limits.

-We began AiW to give us a space where we could share interests and encounters from our research, and also from our work and lives.
+We began AiW to give us a space where we could share interests and encounters from our doctoral research, and also from our work and lives.
 It was somewhere where, despite our sometimes disparate locations and affiliations – Kigali to Brighton, Rio to Accra, Cape Town to Austin – we could come together and find connections, and reach out to other people who might share similar preoccupations.

-Invited guest authors widen our network and open our conversations and we have expanded beyond our institutional roots at the University of Sussex, growing into an independent voluntary organisation run by our team of Editors from across a range of universities and locations beyond the academy.
+Invited Guest Authors widen our network and open our conversations and we have expanded beyond our institutional roots, growing into an independent voluntary organisation run by our tight-knit team of Editors working in a range of places, in and beyond the academy.